skypjack/entt/docs/md/entity.md

 ```

 It isn't necessary to invoke all functions each and every time.
 What functions
-to use in which case mostly depends on the goal and there is not a golden rule
+to use in which case mostly depends on the goal.<br/>
-for that.
-For obvious reasons, what is important is that the data are restored
+For obvious reasons, what is important is that the data are restored in exactly
-in exactly the same order in which they were serialized.
+the same order in which they were serialized.

 The `entities` member function restores groups of entities and maps each entity
 to a local counterpart when required.
-In other terms, for each remote entity
+For each remote entity identifier not yet
-identifier not yet registered by the loader, it creates a local identifier so
+registered by the loader, a local identifier is created so as to keep the local
-that it can keep the local entity in sync with the remote one.
+entity in sync with the remote one.<br/>
 The `component` member function restores all and only the components specified
-and assigns them to the right entities.<br/>
+and assigns them to the right entities.
+In case the component contains entities
-In case the component contains entities itself (either as data members of type
+itself (either as data members of type `entt::entity` or in a container), the
-`entt::entity` or as containers of entities), the loader can update them
-automatically.
-To do that, it's enough to specify the data members to update as
+loader can update them automatically.
+To do that, it's enough to specify the
-shown in the example.
+data members to update as shown in the example.<br/>

-The `orphans` member function literally releases those entities that have no
+The `orphans` member function releases the entities that have no components
-components after a restore.
-It has exactly the same purpose described in the
-previous section and works the same way.
+after a restore.<br/>
 Finally, `shrink` helps to purge local entities that no longer have a remote
 conterpart.
 Users should invoke this member function after restoring each
 snapshot, unless they know exactly what they are doing.